hugolatendresse/15618-final-project/index.md

 ## Summary

-We will add the capability of inferring with a Mixture of Experts model (a transformer with MoE for MLP only) to the FlexFlow Serve framework.
-We will also benchmark its per-token latency and throughput against a standard, non-accelerated service setting.
+We will add the capability of inferring with a Mixture of Experts model (a Transformer with MoE, for MLP only) to the FlexFlow Serve framework.
+Once we are able to infer with an MoE model in FlexFlow, we will benchmark its per-token latency and throughput against a standard, non-accelerated service setting.

 ## Background